abiramen/comp1521-21t3-h11a/week5/mips-memory.md

 - See `broken.s`.

 ## Do-while loops?
 How do we translate a do-while loop to MIPS?

+- A do-while loop is basically a while loop.
+    - The do-while loop definitely runs at least once.

 See `do_while.c`, `do_while.simple.c`, and `do_while.s`.

 ## MIPS memory directives